Amexatgit/WEIGHBRIDGE-AUTOMATION-SYSTEM/CONTRIBUTING.md

-# Contributing to Question-Driven Talk Assistant <!-- omit in toc -->
+# Contributing to WEIGHBRIDGE-AUTOMATION-SYSTEM <!-- omit in toc -->

 Thank you for taking the time to contribute to my project! :sparkles: